 Travel Fellowship (Overseas Participants only)

 Two (2) travel fellowships will be awarded on a competitive basis.
-It covers a return direct route economy class airfare and local accommodation.
+It covers a return direct route economy class airfare, registration fee waiver and local accommodation.

 To apply, please submit your completed application form with: